^

 Anesthesia

-Whichever type of anesthesia is used, the surgeon and anesthesiologist should be aware of the potential for anesthetic complications.
-For timely detection and treatment, you must have a fully equipped operating room.
+Whatever type of anesthesia is used, the surgeon and anesthesiologist must be aware of the potential for anesthetic complications.
+To detect and treat them in a timely manner, it is necessary to have a fully equipped operating room.

-Operating technology
+Operating technique

 You are reporting a typo in the following text: